Maui’s beauty is obvious, but when you uncover the stories, culture and history, you’ll truly connect with the Valley Isle.

 Keep in mind, it takes between 2-3 hours to drive to the top of volcano, depending on where you are staying on Maui, so allow a generous amount of time to drive across from your hotel/resort.
 It might require you to leave your resort around 3am.

-No reservations required at any time other than sunrise so it’s also awesome to going during the day with the sun directly overhead or to view sunset or even stay later into the evening to view the stars.
+No reservations required at any time other than sunrise.
+In fact, midday with the sun directly overhead is better for photographs or time your visit around sunset and stay even stay later into the evening to view the stars.